Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 - To retrieve the file content as a `DOMString`, binary data or to put its contents to a `Blob` object, use one of the following functions on `FileHandle` object opened in modes appropriate for reading ('r', 'rw'):

-   - Firstly, open a file using the `openFile()` function with the `mode` parameter allowing to read its contents:
+   - Firstly, open a file using the `openFile()` function with the `mode` parameter, allowing you to read its contents:
       ```
       /* Opening file for read - this code assumes that there is */
       /* a file named 'file' in documents directory */